robertluwang/hands-on-ai/gemini-api-demo/gemini-api-demo.md

      }
      role: "user",
      parts {
-       text: "A smartphone is essentially a mini-computer that fits in your pocket, combining the functionality of a phone, camera, internet browser, GPS, media player, and more, all in one sleek device, allowing you to stay connected, entertained, and informed on the go. \n"
+       text: "A smartphone is a powerful, pocket-sized computer with a touchscreen interface that combines the functionality of a phone, a camera, a music player, an internet browser, and much more.
+It allows you to communicate with others, access vast amounts of information, entertain yourself, and manage your daily life, all in one device. \n"
      }
      role: "model"]